 Basic Scope of the Excellent Teacher Database.

 This database generally covers 4-10th grade teachers in English/ Language Arts/ Reading and Math, who are in the statewide top 30% based on comparative student gains.
 There is also as of 2015-16 a separate ranking for 8th and 9th grade algebra teachers, the link to this on our blog.
 Some teachers who would otherwise be included are excluded from this database if their class sizes were too small for FERPA reasons, or if the Department of Education deemed their information to otherwise be exempt, since this database is derived from the information released by the Department.
-This website database does not contain information on teachers that taught other subjects.
+This website database does not contain information on teachers who taught other subjects.
 The only included teachers are those for whom an evaluation was done based on the students they were assigned to teach.
-This database is also based on multiple years of data for most teachers, since multiple years of data can increase the accuracy.
+This database is also based on multiple years of data (up to 3) for most teachers, since multiple years of data can increase the accuracy.

 Things to consider when searching database.